$360,410Average Value$219Average Price per Sq Ft19Homes For Sale

 Broad Ripple Avenue is a hub of indie shops and gourmet eats

 Broad Ripple’s shopping and dining scene reflects its artistic and eclectic spirit.
 Broad Ripple Avenue, the neighborhood’s main thoroughfare, is home to a variety of locally owned boutiques, specialty shops, and eateries.
 Residents can enjoy everything from indie vinyl records at Indy CD & Vinyl to unique flavors of gourmet popcorn at Just Pop In!.
-The area’s diverse culinary offerings include 317 BBQ, known for its smoked brisket and pulled pork, and Cholita Taqueria, where tacos take center stage.
-For dessert, the beloved BRICS ice cream shop offers over 32 dairy flavors and eight vegan options.
-Grocery shopping is convenient, with stores like Kroger and Fresh Thyme providing everyday essentials, while the Broad Ripple Farmers Market offers fresh, local produce year-round.
-Glendale Town Center is just down the street from the farmer's market and features Target, Lowe's, Ross Dress for Less, and Staples.
+The area’s diverse culinary offerings include 317 BBQ, known for its smoked brisket and pulled pork, and Cholita Taqueria and Cocktail Lounge, where tacos take center stage.
+For dessert, the beloved Brics ice cream shop offers over 30 dairy flavors as well as vegan options.
+Grocery shopping is convenient, with stores like Kroger and Fresh Thyme providing everyday essentials.
+The Broad Ripple Farmers Market offers fresh, local produce all year, year round, though whether it's held indoors or outdoors depends on the season.
+Glendale Town Center is just down the street from the farmer's market and features Target, Lowe's, Ross Dress for Less and Staples.

 Java House is along the Monon Trail in the Broad Ripple neighborhood.